Nick Theodorakopoulos

-Nick Theodorakopoulos (born 29 June 1964) is an Australian football (soccer) coach.
+Nick Theodorakopoulos (born 29 June 1964) is an Australian soccer coach and former player.

 Managerial career

-Theodorakopoulos previously coached in the predecessor to the A-League, the NSL with the now-defunct Parramatta Power.
+Theodorakopoulos previously coached in the predecessor to the A-League, the NSL with the Wollongong Wolves and the now-defunct Parramatta Power.

-His last coaching role was with the Newcastle United Jets in the A-League.
+His last coaching role was with the Newcastle Jets in the A-League.
 He had promised to deliver better football and passing game than previous coach Richard Money.
 However, In October 2006 after recording no wins during the Pre-Season Cup and during the first seven rounds of A-League matches, Theodorakopoulos became the first coach to be dismissed in the club's A-League's history.
 His assistant Gary Van Egmond was instated as the caretaker coach.
 On 2 April 2009, was named as the new head coach of his former club Sydney Olympic FC, he follow up of Aytek Genc and was on 5 October 2009 released.

 TV career

 During the 2006 FIFA World Cup he was a TV analyst for SBS's coverage.